José Manuel García-Margallo: Later activity

-Margallo did not continue at the post of Foreign minister after the formation of the Second Rajoy Government in 2016.
-Margallo has later blamed his exit from the Council of Ministers to alleged machinations by Soraya Sáenz de Santamaría.
-He would remain nonetheless as member of the Congress of Deputies for the rest of its 12th term.
-Following the resignation of Rajoy to the leadership of the PP and the ensuing celebration of a leadership election in July 2018, Margallo contested the latter facing his bête noire Soraya Sáenz de Santamaría, in addition to another 4 candidates.
-Margallo commanded only 688 votes from among the party members.
-As only Sáenz de Santamaría and Pablo Casado passed to the second round, to be voted by party delegates, Margallo endorsed Casado.
+Margallo did not continue as Foreign Minister after the formation of the Second Rajoy Government in 2016.
+Margallo later blamed his exit from the Council of Ministers on alleged leverage by Soraya Sáenz de Santamaría.
+He would nonetheless remain a member of the Congress of Deputies for the rest of its term.
+In July 2016, he was announced as a new collaborator on Telecinco's breakfast show El programa de Ana Rosa.
+Following Rajoy's resignation as leader of the PP, Margallo contested the ensuing leadership election in July 2018, facing his bête noire Soraya Sáenz de Santamaría, in addition to another 4 candidates.
+Margallo won only 688 votes from party members.
+As only Sáenz de Santamaría and Pablo Casado passed to the second round to be voted by party delegates, Margallo endorsed Casado.

 Margallo was included 7th in the PP list for the 2019 European election.
 Once elected, he became a Member of the European Parliament again, after his 1994–2011 spell.
 In 2020, he joined the Subcommittee on Tax Matters.
+During the 2022 leadership crisis in the PP, he called on Casado to step aside, comparing his position to Adolfo Suárez in 1981: "Casado needs to follow Adolfo Suárez's example: when he gave his resignation with the line 'it is the men who serve the PP and not the other way around, because if I'm the first to have to decide between the UCD and Adolfo Suárez, I would choose the UCD.
+Pablo Casado must take that step for the good of the party and for the good of Spain."

-In addition to his committee assignments, Margallo is part of the European Parliament Intergroup on Seas, Rivers, Islands and Coastal Areas.
+In addition to his committee assignments, Margallo was part of the European Parliament Intergroup on Seas, Rivers, Islands and Coastal Areas.

+García-Margallo did not stand for re-election in the 2024 election.
+He is a frequent guest on Antena 3's political chat show Espejo Público, and on Antena 3's election coverage.